Chicago/dockless-bikeshare-reporting-manual/index.md

 ### Submission Deadlines

-Data must be submitted and validated by these dates through the duration of the pilot:
+Data meeting the requirements of this manual must be submitted on or before these dates through the duration of the pilot:

 |      Due Date       |   Beginning Date   |      End Date      |
 |---------------------|--------------------|--------------------|